wasimakh2/chess-cheat/README.md

 # Chess-Cheat
 ##### A tool to cheat at online chess

-Launch Chess-Cheat, open your favourite chess website and the tool will dinamically overlay the best move for you over your game.
+Launch Chess-Cheat, open your favourite chess website and the tool will dinamically overlay the best move for you.

 ### Install